getvariant/variant-server-stdext/README.md

 A library of standard extension objects for [Variant Experience Server](https://www.getvariant.com/resources/docs/0-9/experience-server/user-guide/), included in the Variant Server distribution as `variant-extapi-stadndard-<release>.jar` file.
 Server-side extensions are run by and provide runtime customization mechanism for Variant Experience server.
 They integrate with the server via [the server-side extension API, or ExtAPI](https://www.getvariant.com/resources/docs/0-9/experience-server/reference/#section-4).

-Variant server-side extensions be one of two types: _Lifecycle Hooks_ and _Event Flushers_.
+Variant server-side extensions are one of two types: _Lifecycle Hooks_ and _Event Flushers_.

 ## 1. Lifecycle Hooks
 Lifecycle hooks are callback methods subscribed to Variant server's life-cycle events.
-Whenever a lifecycle event is raised (e.g. the variation quealification event is raised when a user session is about to be qualified for a variation) all hooks subscribed to it are posted.
+Whenever a lifecycle event is raised, all hooks subscribed to it are posted.
+For example, the variation quealification event is raised when a user session is about to be qualified for a variation.
 For more information, see [Variant User Guide](https://www.getvariant.com/resources/docs/0-9/experience-server/user-guide/#section-4.7.1) for more information.

 #### [ChromeTargetingHook](https://github.com/getvariant/variant-extapi-standard/blob/master/src/main/java/com/variant/extapi/standard/hook/ChromeTargetingHook.java)